Design-Dude/ddLocale/README.md

 		country: "", // optional, default "" (uppercase)
 		culture: "nl-NL", // optional, overrules language and country if set
 		replacement: "?", // optional, default __
-		path: "lang", // path from the root to the language files
+		path: "lang", // path from the root to the language files, default "lang"
 		ready: function (object) {
 			/*
 				new language loaded